 The Compensation Committee has the authority to retain the services and obtain the advice of external advisors, including compensation consultants, legal counsel and other advisors to assist in the evaluation of executive officer compensation.
 The Compensation Committee periodically reviews its independent executive compensation consulting firm, and also verifies annually the independence of any firm used to provide such support.
 The Compensation Committee directly engaged Compensia to conduct an executive compensation market analysis and review of our short-term cash and long-term equity incentive practices to confirm they align with market practices.
-Compensia reviewed and advised on all principal aspects of our 2022 executive compensation program, including:
+Compensation program, including:

-- Assisting in developing a peer group of publicly traded companies to be used to help assess the competitiveness of executive compensation; - Assisting in confirming a competitive compensation framework;
+- Assisting in developing a peer group of publicly traded companies to be used to help assess the competitiveness of executive compensation; - Assisting in confirming a competitive compensation framework; - 32 2023 Ansys Proxy Statement

-- Meeting regularly with the Compensation Committee to review all elements of executive compensation, including the competitiveness of our executive compensation program; - Assisting in reviewing director compensation, including the competitiveness of our director compensation program; - Assisting in the competitive assessment of the shortterm cash and long-term equity incentive plans designs; - Assisting in the risk assessment of our compensation program; and - Assisting with the pay versus performance analysis.
+- Meeting regularly with the Compensation Committee to review all elements of executive compensation, including the competitiveness of our executive compensation program; - Assisting in reviewing director compensation, including the competitiveness of our director compensation program; - Assisting in the competitive assessment of the short-term cash and longterm equity incentive plans designs; - Assisting in the risk assessment of our compensation program; and - Assisting with the pay versus performance analysis.